 How is the wider community involved in such a review?

-As with other Cross Community orking roups, we recommend that all and meetings would be open to interested participants and transparent, with recordings and transcripts made available to the public.
+As with other Cross Community Working Groups, we recommend that all mailing lists and meetings would be open to interested participants and transparent, with recordings and transcripts made available to the public.
 At several stages in the process, community comment will be requested:

 Near the beginning of the process, the community will be asked to consider issues relevant to the review; and